joaogalhardi/Wildbeast/README.md

 <div align="center">

-## Project developed at Origamid Course with the goal of builded a website just with Grid Layout.
+## Project developed in the Origamid Course with the objective of building a website using only Grid Layout.

 </div>